Leon Cadore: Personal life

 Cadore married Maie Ebbets, daughter of Brooklyn Robins owner Charles Ebbets.
 After a career on Wall Street in the 1920s, they moved to Hope in the 1930s to mine the family copper interests.
-His wife died in 1950, and he succumbed to cancer at age 66 at the Veterans Hospital in Spokane, Washington, in 1958.
-Cadore is buried at Pinecrest Memorial Park in Sandpoint.
+His wife died in 1950, and he succumbed to cancer at the age 66 at the Veterans Hospital in Spokane, Washington, in 1958.
+Cadore was buried at Pinecrest Memorial Park in Sandpoint.

-Minor league career

-Cadore played for the following Minor League Baseball teams: